The Nether: Production history

 The world premiere at Center Theatre Group was directed by Neel Keller.
 It won 7 Ovation Awards for design, acting, and Playwriting for an Original Play.
 Headlong and the Royal Court produced The Nether in London in 2014, with Jeremy Herrin directing.
 In 2015 the show transferred to the West End’s Duke of York’s Theatre, produced by Sonia Friedman Productions, Scott M. Delman and Tulchin Bartner Productions, and was nominated for an Olivier Award for Best New Play.
 Manhattan Class Company produced the play in New York City in 2015, with Anne Kauffman directing.
 Truman State University produced the show in fall 2015.
 San Francisco Playhouse produced the play in January 2016, as did the Woolly Mammoth Theatre Company of Washington D.C. in April 2016, and the Alley Theatre in May 2016.
 More recently it was performed at the Jungle Theater in Minneapolis and at the Seymour Centre of Sydney, Australia, both in September/October 2017, as well as the Mosesian Center for the Arts in Watertown, MA outside of Boston in June 2018.
 Mohit Takalkar from India directed The Nether for Aasakta in September 2024 which opened at the Prithvi Theatre in Mumbai.
+It was set up in Swedish at the Royal Dramatic Theatre in Stockholm in 2017, directed by Lena Endre.
+In 2026, the play was staged by HuM Theatre at the Esplanade in Singapore, directed by Yogesh Tadwalkar.